 Five Additional Courses: To ensure knowledge of substantive areas in sociology, students must take 5 electives with the following qualifications:

-- At least three of the optional courses have to be 1000 level and one of them must be a substantive seminar (1870/1871).
+- At least three of the optional courses have to be 1000 level and one of them must be an advanced seminar (1870-1873).

 - Students can choose to take up to two lower level (0100 level) courses.